SyncEngine/docs/docs/user/storages.md

 ## Working with Storages

-When you create a new **Storage**, one of the first steps is to define its **Data Type** — the kind of information this storage will hold and how SyncEngine will interpret it.
+When you create a new **Storage**, one of the first steps is to define its **Data Type**, the kind of information this storage will hold and how SyncEngine will interpret it.

 You can choose from several data types: **Entities**, **Schema**, **Raw**, **Mapper**, or **Generic**.
 Each type defines a distinct way SyncEngine structures, validates, and interacts with your stored data.

 Selecting the correct data type is crucial.
-A **Schema** storage, for instance, behaves very differently from a **Generic** one — influencing how data is read, indexed, and referenced within your automations.
+A **Schema** storage, for instance, behaves very differently from a **Generic** one, influencing how data is read, indexed, and referenced within your automations.

 By choosing the right type, you ensure your storage performs optimally and integrates seamlessly with your workflows, keeping your automations clean, organized, and predictable.

-> **Tip:** Take a moment to plan your storage structure before creating it — the correct data type choice will save time and avoid mismatched data behavior later on.
+> **Tip:** Take a moment to plan your storage structure before creating it, the correct data type choice will save time and avoid mismatched data behavior later on.